 I think it's time this black and white thinking is challenged.
 America deserves a grown-up telling of this story and journalists have a professional responsibility to provide it.

 It's true, there is a lot of misinformation on the subject, from official sources and from activist voices.
 That is why it is the journalist's job to impartially look at all the available evidence, sift out the unsubstantiated claims (no matter the source) and report on the facts as best as they can be discerned.
 Will this evidence disprove some official claims?
 Yes it will.
-Will it disprove some 9/11 truth movement claims?
+Will it disprove some 9/11 'government conspiracy' claims?
 Yes it will.
 The responsibility of journalists is to weave complex narratives that deal in nuance and gray area.

 To say this story can be summed up in a black and white fashion, making our government out to be blameless or the only blame, is a disservice to reality.
 So that is the tough job Films For Action has embarked on.
 It is the job all journalists should aspire to, despite that being largely an exception to the rule.